AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 *unreleased*
     * Improve `read_miro_struct()` to give warnings in case elevation data is found
     * Fix *Exp4* loading of MIRO files and improve documentation table formatting
+    * Update README to reflect the name change of master branch to "main"

 *v2022.1.10*
     * Update `miro_to_struct()` to work in modern Matlab versions